sealtd-robotics/Stride_Plotting_GUI/Readme.md

 ```
 where `myenv` is the name of the environment you want.

-* Note: If you have multiple versions of Python, you can specify which versdion of python you want to use in your environment by adding `python=version` to the environemnt creation command.
+* Note: If you have multiple versions of Python, you can specify which version of python you want to use in your environment by adding `python=version` to the environment creation command.
 EX) `conda create --name nyenv python=3.6`.